androidfanatic/androidfanatic.github.io/blog/hugo/content/post/react-slim-builds.md

 </figure>

-To do so, we will leverage <a href="https://docs.docker.com/develop/develop-images/multistage-build/" target="_blank">multi-staged</a> docker builds and to keep the image size smaller, we will use <a href="https://github.com/docker-library/docs/blob/master/.template-helpers/variant-alpine.md" target="_blank">alpine variant</a> of popular docker containers.
+To do so, we will leverage <a href="https://docs.docker.com/develop/develop-images/multistage-build/" target="_blank">multi-staged</a> docker builds and to keep the image size smaller, we will use <a href="https://github.com/docker-library/docs/blob/master/.template-helpers/variant-alpine.md" target="_blank">alpine variant</a> of popular docker images.

 Let's get started.